Hybrid cloud scenario in 2019

 Hybrid cloud computing is a specific concept where all the IT resources are run, deployed, and managed on a combination of on-premise and third-party cloud computing services.
-It is a newly rising concept which surfaces into the technology industry.
-It is mainly because of the requirement of computationally intensive operations due to AI, machine learning, and high capacity storage backed up by reliable computing services.
+It is a newly rising concept that surfaces in the technology industry.
+It is mainly because of the requirement of computationally intensive operations due to AI, machine learning, and high-capacity storage backed up by reliable computing services.

 Hybrid cloud strategies for mobile app management

 - Core in-house deployment, rest outsourced on third-party cloud

 - Mobile app analytics in-house, database outsourced on third-party cloud

 - Core MVP in-house, massive functionalities on external cloud

 - Local testing servers in-house, main production platform externality

 - UI/UX development deployed in-house, heavy multimedia graphics on external storage

 - Complete code repository on GitHub, nothing in-house